 - Seek social support: Spending time with family and friends is an important buffer against stress.
 It can be helpful to share your problems with people who care for you.

 - Eat a healthy diet: Junk food and refined sugars low in nutritional value and high in calories can leave us feeling out of energy and sluggish.
-A healthy diet, low in sugar, caffeine, and alcohol consumption, can promote health and reduce stress.
+A healthy diet, low in sugar, caffeine, and alcohol, can promote health and reduce stress.

-- Get adequate sleep: A good night's sleep allows you to tackle the day's stress easier.
-When you are tired, you are less patient and easily agitated which can increase stress.
+- Get adequate sleep: A good night's sleep makes you able to tackle the day's stress more easily.
+When you are tired, you are less patient and more easily agitated, which can increase stress.
 Most adults need 7-9 hours of sleep per night.
 Practicing good sleep hygiene along with stress-lowering tactics can help improve your quality of sleep.

 - Delegate responsibility: Often, having too many responsibilities can lead to stress.
 Free up time and decrease stress by delegating responsibilities.